BredaUniversityResearch/MSP-ProceduralOceanView/README.md

 1. Participants play different stakeholder roles (energy companies, fisheries, environmental groups, shipping authorities, governments).
 2. They collaboratively plan how to use the ocean over the next 10–30 years.
 3. Plans are exported as a JSON configuration file.
-4. That file is imported into Procedural Ocean, which generates a full 3D visualisation of the plan.
+4. That file is imported into Immersive Ocean, which generates a full 3D visualisation of the plan.

 This workflow enables participants to not just plan in 2D, but to actually *experience* their plan — seeing how wind turbines look at scale, how shipping lanes interact with marine habitats, and what the underwater environment looks like beneath their planned infrastructure.